-- Households Projection: Between 2019 and 2025, electoral area D is expected to grow from 1,389 households to 1,675 households, an increase of 21% in six years, which would be slightly faster than the 20% growth observed between 2006 and 2016. - Population Projection: Between 2019 and 2025, electoral area D is expected to grow from 3,278 residents to 3,952 residents, an increase of 21% in six years, which would be somewhat faster than the 18% growth observed between 2006 and 2016. - Household income projection: Due to the uncertainty of COVID-19, two income projections were done to 2025.
+- Households Projection: Between 2019 and 2025, electoral area A is expected to grow from 2,057 households to 2,432 households, an increase of 18% in six years, which would be somewhat faster than the 18% growth observed between 2006 and 2016. - Population Projection: From 2019 to 2025, electoral area A is expected to grow from 4,875 residents to 5,853 residents, an increase of 20% in six years.

+- Household income projection: Due to the uncertainty of COVID-19, two income projections were done to 2025.
 One projection assumes a rapid economic recovery from the COVID-19 pandemic, while the other assumes a slower economic recovery.
-In 2025 (and in 2025 dollars), electoral area D is expected to have a median household income of \$94,202 in the rapid recovery scenario or \$89,282 in the slow recovery scenario. - Tenure Projection: Based on the income projection, the percentage of renters compared to owners shift slightly towards owners in the Rapid Recovery Scenario (20% renter households and 80% owner households) but not at all in the Slow Recovery Scenario (22% renter households and 78% owner households).
+In 2025 (and in 2025 dollars), electoral area A is expected to have a median household income of \$104,395 in the rapid recovery scenario or \$97,570 in the slow recovery scenario. - Tenure Projection: Based on the income projection, the percentage of renters compared to owners is not anticipated to change significantly in electoral area A.